Frequently Asked Questions

 How often should my child come to therapy?

 Consistency is key!
 You will see more progress and growth with weekly, 50 minute sessions.
-I recommend at least 12 sessions.
+I recommend at least 16-20 sessions.
 Sometimes, behaviors can increase and get worse before they get better.
 I will guide you through the process and help you determine the best plan to meet your child’s needs.
+The child-centered play therapy model is not a “one size fits all” approach.

 How can I be a part of my child’s journey?